-The department has a proud history of Sociology/Anthropology majors presenting their independent research projects and internship experiences at regional and national professional conferences.
+The department has a proud history of Criminology, Sociology and Anthropology majors presenting their independent research projects and internship experiences at regional and national professional conferences.
 They include:

 - Student Research Conference, sponsored by Millersville University and held during the spring semester.

 - Anthropology Student Research Conference, sponsored by the Anthropology programs of the 14 State Universities and held during the spring semester.